 Murdock Trust investments provide the financial resources to support and grow our mission.

-Since our founding in 1975, Trust assets have grown steadily from $91 million to approximately $1.3 billion today, helping to fund over $1 billion of investment into nonprofits that serve the common good.
+Since our founding in 1975, Trust assets have grown steadily from $91 million to approximately $1.3 billion today, helping to fund nearly $1.1 billion of investment into nonprofits that serve the common good.

 Our Chief Investment Officer, along with the investment and financial staff, employs a long-term, somewhat unusual, approach to investment program management, guided by three Trustees with a proven record of thinking innovatively.